dymaxionlabs/python-sdk/docs/index.rst

 Sing up at https://app.dymaxionlabs.com/signup if you don't have a user yet, otherwise log in.

-When entering the first time, you will be asked to create a new Project.
-After nameing your project you will enter the main dashboard.
-Take note of your Project Id.

-Now enter the API Key section, create a new API key and copy the generated key.
+Enter the API Key section, create a new API key and copy the generated key.

-You need to set both keys as environment variables, like this:
+You need to set the API key using an environment variable, like this:

 .. code-block:: bash

   export DYM_API_KEY=...
-  export DYM_PROJECT_ID=...

 You can also do this from Python: